AshrafTasin/SWE-Lab-Project-GLEAM/README.md

 ```bash
 npm start
 ```
+* if you face errors in step 5, you might try to run 'npm start' from 'client' folder .

 6. Change your directory to `server` and run :
 ```bash
 npm start
 ```
 If everything goes correctly, your client side and server side both should be up and running and you'll be able to sign up and continue using the application by yourself.

 # Video Presentation :
 Click on the image below to see the video presentation of this project.